nhoxbypass/FastFoodFinder/readme.md

 The basic **required** functionality:

 * [x] Show the splash screen and do the robust check for Internet connection.
-* [x] Locate current user's position by GPS or 3g, wifi.
-If can not detect, get user's past location.
+* [x] Locate the current user's position using GPS or 3g Wi-Fi.
+If it cannot detect the user's location, it will get the user's past location.
-* [x] Show top 10 nearest stores by marking on the maps in the first tab.
+* [x] Show the top 10 nearest stores by marking on the maps in the first tab.
-* [x] Show list of 10 nearest store in bottom sheet below the map, sort ascending by the distance from user to this store.
-User can click on each item to show the way to this store (routing).
+* [x] Show list of 10 nearest stores in bottom sheet below the map, sort ascending by the distance from user to this store.
+Users can click on each item to show the way to this store (routing).
 * [x] Swipe to "recent" tab.
-Show recently tab that searched or selected by user.
+Show the recently tab that searched or selected by user.
 * [ ] Have a button to quickly show the nearest store base on user settings
-* [x] If user have logged in, user can swipe to the "Favourite" tab, to show list of stores that user visited and favourite.
+* [x] If the user has logged in, the user can swipe to the "Favourite" tab to show a list of stores that the user visited and favourite.
 * [ ] User can filter stores that display in map by pressing the filter icon in Toolbar, and fulfill the Filter dialog.
 * [x] User can click on a store in the map to show the basic detail, overview of this store to determine to go or choose another store.
 * [ ] User can navigate to other activity to see the list of district, and some advanced filter.
-User can select and see the list of stores fit user need.
+Users can select and see the list of stores that  fit their needs.

 The **extended** features are implemented:

 * [x] User can toggle navigation drawer to see their profile.
-If user doesn't logged in.
-They can login by email, Gmail or facebook.
+If the user is not logged in.
+They can log in by email, Gmail, or Facebook.
-* [x] User can toggle the navigation drawer to select "Last visit", "Profile Detail", "Favourite list", "Settings", etc,...
+* [x] User can toggle the navigation drawer to select "Last visit", "Profile Detail", "Favourite list", "Settings", etc.
 * [ ] Update to newest stores data, user can routing event dont have Internet
 * [x] User can search for store name, addresses,... in the search view in toolbar

 The **advance** features are implemented:

 * [ ] User can add new place that they liked
-* [x] Sort stores base on location.
+* [x] Sort stores based on location.
 Type of store.
 * [x] User can sit at home and choose a specified location (use pin of google maps or lat/long) to list the store nearest.
-* [ ] User can orders and wait for their food to be shipped to their home.
-(If stores provided this services)
+* [ ] User can place orders and wait for their food to be shipped to their home.
+(If stores provided this service)

 ## Video Walkthrough